SpyFly opt-out guide: simple steps to remove your data in 2025

 In short:

-- Open SpyFly’s opt-out page spyfly.com/help-center/search-for-your-data
+- Open SpyFly’s opt-out page spyfly.com/help-center/privacy-requests

 - Submit your data to find your record